gsvendsen/FastSecurity/README.md

 ## Introduction
 Fast Security is the first project of class WU18 where we were assigned to make a landing page for the new vehicle FastSecurity 1.0 (FS1)

-We worked alongside the Digital Designs and Computer Graphics Design classes to assemble a finished product
+We worked alongside the Digital Design and Computer Graphics Design classes in a group of seven people to assemble a finished product

 ## Build Process
 The landing page was made with vanilla HTML, CSS, JavaScript and PHP.
 It was designed and developed mobile first and was made responsive after.